The Moveee Logo

 How to Eat Yam and Beans for a Week (And Never Eat the Same Meal Twice)

-Being stuck in the highlands for a week with only yam and cowpeas as your main staples might sound restrictive, but it is actually a fantastic canvas for some hearty, flavorful cooking.
+Being stuck in an island for a week with only yam and cowpeas (beans) as your main staples might sound restrictive, but it is actually a fantastic canvas for some hearty, flavorful cooking.

 Words by